India and Pakistan in Kashmir border skirmish

 Kashmir is claimed by both nations in its entirety and has been a flashpoint between them for more than 60 years.

-Exchanges are not uncommon but rarely result in fatalities.'Small arms'
+Exchanges are not uncommon but rarely result in fatalities.

 The Pakistani military said in a statement that Indian troops had "physically raided a checkpost named Sawan Patra".